victcebesp/LambdaArchitecture_MarketData/README.md

 * ### Contributors

-For this project, I have received help from different people that has more experience than me of knowledge.
+For this project, I have received help from different people that have more experience than me of knowledge.
 To be more specific:

 Jose Juan Hernández Cabrera